IGME-202-2231/project-2-kaigidwani/README.md

 ## Simulation Design

-My simulation is going to have flocks of birds flying and landing on perches in trees.
-Occasionally big birds will want to take the perch of a smaller bird and force them to move.
-Players can also click to shake a tree and get birds to move off of it.
+My simulation is going to have a school of small fish flocking together and swordfish that are trying to hunt them.
+Players can click to spawn food for the small fish that will attract them to that point.

 ### Controls

--   Click on a tree to shake it and get the birds on it to move.
+-   Click on a spot to spawn fish food for the small fish to eat.

-## _Small bird_
+## _Small fish_

-Small birds flock together and will try to land on a perch in a tree if they aren't escaping from being shaken out of their perch, or forced out by a big bird.
+Small fish flock together and will try to stay together and avoid swordfish.
+They will also be attracted to fish food and try to eat it.

-### _Seeking Spot_
+### _Schooling_

-**Objective:** _Find a spot in a tree to land in._
+**Objective:** _School with all the other fish to avoid getting singled out by the swordfish._

 #### Steering Behaviors

-- Avoid - Big bird
+- Avoid - Swordfish
-- Seek - Nearest unoccupied perch
 - Flock - Follow group
-- Obstacles - Big birds, the ground
+- Obstacles - Swordfish
-- Seperation - Other small birds
+- Seperation - Other small fish

 #### State Transistions

-- When a big bird pushes it out of its perch
-- When a player's shake pushes it out of its perch
-- When it leaves voluntarily with other birds nearby
+- Gets hunted by a swordfish
+- Notices a food piece nearby

-### _Resting_
+### _Hunting fish food_

-**Objective:** _Rest in a perch.
-Leave if forced out or if wanting to follow nearby birds.
-Leave after set time._
+**Objective:** _Go after fish food, even if it means leaving the school._

 #### Steering Behaviors

-- Avoid - Big bird
-- Rest - Prefer not to move
+- Seek - fish food
-- Flock - Follow group
+- Avoid - Swordfish
-- Obstacles - Big birds
+- Obstacles - Swordfish
 - Seperation - Other small birds

 #### State Transistions

-- When it lands in a perch
+- Getting hunted by a swordfish
+- Fish food no longer nearby (eaten by them or another fish)

-## _Big bird_
+## _Swordfish_

-Big birds don't flock with any other birds.
-They will try to land on a perch and force a small bird out of that perch if necessary.
-They cannot be forced out by other big birds.
+Swordfish don't school with small fish.
+They will occasionally try to shoot through the school and catch a small fish.
+They are NOT attracted to fish food.

-### _Seeking Spot_
+### _Stalking_

-**Objective:** _Find a spot in a tree to land in.
-Force a small bird out if necessary._
+**Objective:** _Stalking around the school, waiting on cooldown before they hunt._

 #### Steering Behaviors

-- Seek - ANY nearest perch
-- Obstacles - The ground
-- Seperation - Other big birds
+- Seperation - Other swordfish, small fish

 #### State Transistions

-- When a player's shake pushes it out of its perch
-- When it leaves voluntarily with other birds nearby
+- After the cooldown is over, they will try to hunt

-### _Resting_
+### _Hunting_

-**Objective:** _Rest in a perch.
-Leave if forced out or after set time._
+**Objective:** _Shoot through the middle of the school of small fish, trying to catch a small fish._

 #### Steering Behaviors

-- Rest - Prefer not to move
-- Obstacles - Big birds
+- Seek - Middle of school
-- Seperation - Big birds
+- Seperation - Other swordfish

 #### State Transistions

-- When it lands in a perch
+- If it hits a small fish, return to stalking immediatley
+- If it doesn't hit any fish, return to stalking

 ## Sources